Azure/reliable-web-app-pattern-java/apply-pattern.md

 }
 ```

-You can configure your Cirtcuit Breaker and Retry properties in the `application.properties` file.
+You can configure the properties of the Retry pattern in the `application.properties` file.

 ```java
 resilience4j.circuitbreaker.instances.CircuitBreakerService.failure-rate-threshold=50